HunorMarton/svg-tutorial/src/content/svg/basic-path.md

 ---
-day: 6
+day: 5
 title: How to Draw Basic Paths with SVG
 component: Arrow
 description: In this example we draw a hamburger menu icon and simple arrow and learn how to draw basic paths with SVG.
-previous:
-  title: Clip-Path
+next:
+  title: How to use clip-path with SVG
   link: clip-path
-next:
-  title: How to use the transform property of SVG elements
-  link: transform
 ---

 Once we covered basic shapes, it's time to move on to the `path` element.
 The path is the most powerful SVG element.
 We can define pretty much anything with paths and if you open any SVG file, you will mostly see paths.